BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **app_id** _required_
-: The id of the originating app
+: The id of the originating app.

 **user_id** _required_
 : The dashboard user id.
-This will be sent to you by the Branch team to give you access to this API
+This will be sent to you by the Branch team to give you access to this API.

 **app_name** _optional_
-: The name of the app
+: The name of the app.

 **dev_name** _optional_
-: The main contact developer name
+: The main contact developer name.

 **dev_email** _optional_
-: The main contact developer email
+: The main contact developer email.

 **dev_phone_number** _optional_
-: The main contact phone number
+: The main contact phone number.

 **android_url** _optional_
-: url of Android store, or namespace (com.android.myapp)
+: The url of the Android store, or namespace (com.android.myapp).

 **android_uri_scheme** _optional_
-: the Android URI scheme
+: The Android URI scheme.

 **ios_url** _optional_
-: url of iOS store, or app id (id512451233)
+: The url of iOS store, or app id (id512451233)

 **ios_uri_scheme** _optional_
-: the iOS URI scheme
+: The iOS URI scheme.

 **ios_store_country** _optional_
-: the country code of the app, default to US
+: The country code of the app, default to US.

 **web_url** _optional_
-: backup website if URLs are null
+: Backup website if URLs are null.

 **text_message** _optional_
-: text message to use for text-me feature, {{ link }} will be replaced with short link
+: The text message to use for text-me feature, {{ link }} will be replaced with short link.

 **og_app_id** _optional_
-: default Open Graph (OG) app id
+: Default Open Graph (OG) app id.

 **og_title** _optional_
-: default OG title to be used with links
+: Default OG title to be used with links.

 **og_description** _optional_
-: default OG description to be used with links
+: Default OG description to be used with links.

 **og_image_url** _optional_
-: default OG image URL to be used with links
+: Default OG image URL to be used with links.

 #### Returns

   {
     app_key: "the app key",
     creation_date : "date app was created",

     app_name: "name of the app",

     dev_name: "main contact name",
     dev_email: "main contact email",
     dev_phone_number: "main contact phone",

     android_url: "url of Android store, or namespace (com.android.myapp)",
     android_uri_scheme: "the Android URI scheme",

     ios_url: "url of iOS store, or app id (id512451233)",
     ios_uri_scheme:  "the iOS URI scheme",
     ios_store_country: "the country code of the app, default to US",

     web_url: "backup website if URLs are null",

     short_url_domain: "white labeled domain for short links",

     text_message: "text message to use, {{ link }} will be replaced with short link",

     og_app_id: "optional default Open Graph (OG) app id",
     og_title: "optional default OG title",
     og_image_url: "optional default OG image URL",
-		og_description: "optional default OG description"
+    og_description: "optional default OG description" }
-	}

-### Get/Create a Branch referral code
+### Get/Create a Branch Referral Code

 This API uses app_id and identity to retrieve a referral code; if none created yet, it uses the other params to create one and return it.